 Prior to joining Middlesex, I worked as a researcher in the Home Office Research and Planning Unit and was involved in two major studies on refugee settlement in Britain.
-Since then, my research has focused on the following areas: the interface between drugs, alcohol and criminal justice policy; drugs and alcohol policy in prisons; the shifts in the ideologies, discourses, and practices of drug treatment professionals; the relationship between research and policy; harm reduction in prisons; the shift towards 'recovery' in drugs policy and practice; and stakeholders in addictions policy.
-I have conducted research for the Home Office, Department of Health, Central Drugs Co-ordination Unit, and the Royal Society of the Arts.
+Since then, my research has focused on the following areas: the interface between drugs and criminal justice policy; drugs and alcohol policy in prisons; the shifts in the ideologies, discourses, and practices of drug treatment professionals; the relationship between research and policy; harm reduction in prisons; the shift towards 'recovery' in drugs policy and practice; and stakeholders in addictions policy.
+I have conducted research for the Home Office, Department of Health, former Central Drugs Co-ordination Unit (Cabinet Office), and the Royal Society of the Arts.
 I am currently co-leading a Work Package on stakeholder analyses in the drugs and alcohol field (EU FP7 funded project) which involves six European countries including Denmark, Finland, Italy, Poland, Austria and the UK.
-I am also one of the Editors-in-Chief of the peer reviewed journal: Drugs: education, prevention and policy
+I am also one of the Editors-in-Chief of the peer reviewed journal: Drugs: education, prevention and policy.

-Areas of current work:
+Current areas of work:

 The interface between drugs, alcohol and criminal justice policy; drug and alcohol policy in prisons; shifts in the ideologies, discourses, and practices of drug treatment professionals; harm reduction in prisons; personalisation and drug treatment; recovery and criminal justice; evidence-based policy-making; implementation of drugs and alcohol policy at local level; stakeholder analysis in addictions policy (EU funded FP7 project 2011-2016: ALICE-RAP: Addictions Lifestyles in Contemporary Europe: Reframing Addictions Project, Work Package on Stakeholder Analysis http://www.alicerap.eu).